bouwe77/temba/README.md

 The `requestBodyInterceptor` is an object with a `post`, and/or `patch`, and/or `put` field, which contains the callback function you want Temba to call before the JSON is saved to the database.

-The callback function receives two arguments: The `resourceName`, which for example is `movies` if you request `POST /movies`.
-The second argument is the `requestBody`, which is the JSON object in the request body.
+The callback function receives an object containing the `resourceName`, which for example is `movies` if you request `POST /movies`, and the `requestBody`, which is the JSON object of the request body.

 Your callback function can return the following things: